supnate/rekit/docs/one-action-one-file.md

 For async actions, the action file may contain multiple actions because it needs to handle errors.
 For a Rekit application, each feature contains a folder named `redux` where we put actions, constants and reducers.

 #### How about cross-topic actions?
 Although not many, there are scenarios needing cross-topic actions.
-For example, when receving a new message:
+For example, when receiving a new message:
   * If chatting box is open, display it.
   * If not, show a notification icon/message.
 The `NEW_MESSAGE` action needs to be processed by different UI components.
 So there is a root reducer for each feature: `<feature-name>/redux/reducer.js` in which you write cross-topic reducers.